Scams Targeting Service Members or Veterans

 Thank you for your service.
 We hope you find these resources helpful in avoiding some frequent scams and taking steps if you have been the victim of a scam.
-Please visit the websites provided below for more information.

 Many legitimate charities are soliciting donations to support the nation’s military veterans as well as the families of active-duty personnel.
 And despite tough economic times, people reportedly are responding generously to these requests.
 However, not all “charities” are legitimate.
 Some are sham operators whose only purpose is to make money for themselves.
 The Federal Trade Commission, the nation’s consumer protection agency, says there are several ways to make sure your donations go to a legitimate charity rather than a greedy scam artist trying to use the cachet of veterans and military families to cash in.
 For example, did you know that the words “veterans” and “military families” in an organization’s name does not necessarily mean that veterans or the families of active-duty personnel will benefit from the money.
 The U.S. Department of Defense (DOD) does not endorse any charity, but recommends MilitaryOneSource, a DOD-funded program providing comprehensive information on every aspect of military life at no cost to active duty, Guard and reserve service members, and their families.

 Having good credit is an important issue for all individuals and protecting that credit when your identity has been stolen is critical.
 Active service members who deploy can place what’s called an “active duty alert” on their credit reports to help minimize their risk of identity theft.
-The alert requires creditors to take steps to verify your identity before granting credit in your name. it lasts for 1 year but can be renewed.
+The alert requires creditors to take steps to verify your identity before granting credit in your name.
+It lasts for 1 year but can be renewed.

 Have you ever heard about payday loans or cash advances?
 If you answered yes, you may know that they usually come with steep interest rates.
 If you are in the military, the average percentage rate charged on these types of loans cannot be more than 36%.
 The lender must give you documents that explain the cost of your loan and your rights.
 However, before you consider a payday loan or a cash advance, you may wish to consider other choices such as getting financial help from military aid societies.
 For example, you may wish to contact the Army Emergency Relief (703-428-0000), Navy and Marine Corps Relief Society (703-696-4904), Air Force Aid Society (800-769-8951), or Coast Guard Mutual Assistance (800-881-2462).

 Unfortunately, veterans and their families are targets for some dishonest advisers who claim to offer free help with paperwork for pensions.
-In short, the scheme involves attorneys, financial planners, and insurance agents trying to persuade veterans over 65 to make decisions about their pensions without giving them the whole truth about the long-term consequences.
+In short, the scheme can involve attorneys, financial planners, and insurance agents trying to persuade veterans over 65 to make decisions about their pensions without giving them the whole truth about the long-term consequences.
 The unscrupulous brokers claim to help veterans qualify for Aid and Attendance benefits, but in fact may cause them to lose eligibility for Medicaid services or cut off victims from their money for a long time.

 There are different federal agencies and offices that work to protect you and help you if you've been victimized.
 For more information, please visit the following websites: